Angela Merkel meets Sviatlana Tsikhanouskaya, Belarus opposition leader visits Berlin wall | DW | 06.10.2020

 Earlier on Tuesday, Tsikhanouskaya visited a fragment of the Berlin Wall ahead of her meeting with Merkel, saying she took inspiration from the symbol and hoped it could galvanize similar change in her homeland.

-Tsikhanouskaya, who claims victoriy in Belarus's presidential election two months ago accuses President Lukashenko of hanging on to power only via massive electoral fraud.
-She is in the German capital as she seeks to shore up international support for her cause.
+Tsikhanouskaya, who claims victory in Belarus's presidential election two months ago, accuses President Lukashenko of hanging on to power only via massive electoral fraud.
+She is in the German capital seeking to shore up international support for her cause.

 "The first thing I did in Berlin was come to look at the Berlin Wall," she said of the structure erected by East Germany's Communist regime in 1961 to stop those in the east fleeing their Soviet-backed government.

-Tsikhanouskaya went to one piece in particular, in Potsdamer Platz, which activists had painted in Belarus' national colours, red and white, in support of the anti-government movement.
+Tsikhanouskaya went to one piece in particular, at Potsdamer Platz, which activists had painted in Belarus' national colors — red and white — in support of the anti-government movement.

 "I was shown a picture of people from the eastern side standing on the wall," she said, referring to the scenes following the collapse of the East German regime in 1989.
 "It's the same in Belarus: we are on this wall and we are going to tear it down."